-There are three different types of assignments required in this course.
+There are two different types of assignments required in this course.

-1. Quizzes: (15 at 25 points each)
+1. Quizzes: (25 points each)

 There is a multiple choice quiz for each assigned chapter in the text book.
+I understand that there are times in the semester when issues arise and you may miss a quiz deadline.

-Please pay special attention to each assignment due date and be forewarned that I do not accept late work.
+Please pay special attention to each assignment due date.
+Be forewarned that I do not accept late work.
 Furthermore, these are timed quizzes, so do not click on the link until you are ready to actually complete the quiz.
-You will have 1 hour to complete each quiz.
-If you submit the quiz passed the due date and time, the quiz will not be graded.

-2. Discussion Postings (3 at 25 points each)
+2. Discussion Postings (4 at 50 points each)

 Discussion topics are listed in the Discussion Board area of Blackboard.
 Discussion prompts may include a link to a video or other supplemental material.
 Each posting requires that you post an original message and reply to at least 2 of your classmates postings.
-To submit a completed discussion posting, you must meet the following requirements:
+To receive full credit on your discussion postings, you must meet the following requirements:

-a.
-Original Message requirements: (15 points)
+Original Message requirements: (30 points)

-- Meet posting deadline - Minimum of 400 words in length - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences.

-b.
-Comment to at least 2 of your classmates postings: (5 points each)

-- Meet posting deadline - Minimum of 300 words in length for each posting - Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences.
+- Meet posting deadline - Minimum of 500 words in length - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences.
+2 Reply posting to classmates discussions: (10 point - 2 Reply posting to classmates discussions: (10 points each) - Meet posting deadline - Minimum of 300 words in length for each posting - Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences.